 Value betting – the only strategy that works

-Honestly, I’ve been in sports betting for over 10 years.
+To be honest, I’ve been in the sports betting industry for over 10 years.

-I’ve tried arbitrage, bonus hunting, betting software, and all kinds of other strategies.
+I’ve tried arbitrage, exploiting bookmaker bonuses, betting software, and all kinds of other strategies.

 If we missed something, add it in the comments